UMAprotocol/UMIPs/UMIPs/umip-170.md

     - If the claim cannot be unambiguously resolved, voters should return the `0` value.

 All resolved price values should be scaled by `1e18` when interacting with contracts directly (e.g. writing scripts, console access or interacting through block explorer).
-Optimistic Asserter and Voting dApps scale price response automatically or can abstract the price value with  simple `YES` or `NO` answer to the truthfulness of the claim for the convenience of the voter.
+Optimistic Oracle and Voting dApps scale price response automatically or can abstract the price value with  simple `YES` or `NO` answer to the truthfulness of the claim for the convenience of the voter.

 # Security Considerations

 This construction sacrifices assurances of determinism in favor of greater price identifier flexibility.
-Users of this price identifier should be careful to ensure that claims being made through Optimistic Asserter contract can be evaluated to reach a deterministic outcome.
+Users of this price identifier should be careful to ensure that claims being made through Optimistic Oracle V3 contract can be evaluated to reach a deterministic outcome.

-In case of any future upgrades to the Optimistic Asserter contract the Step 1 in the Implementation section should also be updated since its instructions currently assume only one version of the Optimistic Asserter contract is deployed per supported network.
+In case of any future upgrades to the Optimistic Oracle V3 contract the Step 1 in the Implementation section should also be updated since its instructions currently assume only one version of the Optimistic Oracle V3 contract is deployed per supported network.